-We’ve done many road trips in South Africa, but the Garden Route is still our favorite area for traveling and exploring.
-It’s difficult to choose a favorite place on the route – Mossel Bay, Wilderness, Knysna, Plettenberg Bay are all amazing.
-But, we developed a soft spot for Storms River, Tsitsikamma National Park where we spent most of the time.
+We’ve made many road trips in South Africa, but the Garden Route is still our favorite area for traveling and exploring.
+It’s difficult to choose a favorite place on the route – Mossel Bay, Wilderness, Knysna, Plettenberg Bay are all fantastic.
+But, we developed a soft spot for Storms River, Tsitsikamma National Park, where we spent most of the time.

-Tsitsikamma National Park is an amazing place with fantastic scenery; ocean, lush green hills, rocky cliffs, narrow canyons and breathtaking lookouts.
-There are many activities that visitors can do in Tsitsikamma; hiking, kayaking & lilo, snorkeling, swimming, watching wildlife – whales, dolphins, otters, genets, dassies and many different birds can be spotted here.
+Tsitsikamma National Park is a fantastic place with fantastic scenery; the ocean, lush green hills, rocky cliffs, narrow canyons, and breathtaking lookouts.
+There are many activities that visitors can do in Tsitsikamma; hiking, kayaking & lilo, snorkeling, swimming, watching wildlife – whales, dolphins, otters, genets, dassies and many different birds can be spotted here

-Things not to miss in the park are two suspension bridges, the beautiful waterfall and the unreal lookout point.
-After an active day of exploring the area you can relax and enjoy great local seafood at the restaurant with incredible views over the ocean.
-Many tourists come here as day visitors but we’d recommend to stay here overnight – there are different accommodation options from camping at the sea to staying in cottages and chalets.
+Things not to miss in the park are two suspension bridges, the beautiful waterfall, and the ideal lookout point.
+After an active day of exploring the area, you can relax and enjoy great local seafood at the restaurant with incredible views over the ocean.
+Many tourists come here as day visitors, but we’d recommend staying here overnight – there are different accommodation options from camping at sea to staying in cottages and chalets.
 We love camping at Storms River Mouth Rest Camp – it’s such a pleasure to sit in the evening with a glass of wine watching the sunset.

 The Drakensberg is situated in KwaZulu Natal.
-The mountain range stretches for 1,120 kilometres and in places reaches 3,500 metres in height.
-You are spoilt for choice when choosing where to go in the Berg, as South Africans fondly call it, because the range is divided into the southern, central and northern Drakensberg.
+The mountain range stretches for 1,120 kilometers and in places reaches 3,500 meters in height.
+You are spoilt for choice when choosing where to go in the Berg, as South Africans fondly call it because the range is divided into the southern, central, and northern Drakensberg.
 I would base my decision on the activities you would want to line up.

 You won’t get bored if you visit the Drakensberg, as it’s a hub of activities from gentle strolls and munching on sweet treats or pairing wine with chocolate, to exhilarating adventures such as zip-lining or hiking up chain ladders.
 Throw in a helicopter flip or a hot air balloon ride over the scenic landscape, and you may never want to return home.